projectdiscovery/cvemap/README.md

 - Start with broad searches, then narrow down with filters
 - Use `--json` for scripting and automation
 - Combine multiple filters for precise results
-- Use `groupby` to understand data patterns
+- Use `analyze` to understand data patterns
 - Save frequently used queries as shell aliases

 For advanced usage patterns and examples, see [USAGE.md](USAGE.md).